arangodb/docs/3.8/graphs-custom-pregel.md

 ## AIR specification

 The following list of functions and special forms is available in all contexts.
-_AIR_ is based on lisp, but represented in JSON and supports its data types.
+_AIR_ is based on Lisp, but represented in JSON and supports its data types.

 Strings, numeric constants, booleans and objects (dicts) are self-evaluating, i.e. the result of the evaluation of those values is the value itself.
-Array are not self-evaluating.
+Arrays are not self-evaluating.
 In general you should read an array like a function call:

 ```js